Applicants must meet the following minimum requirements to be considered for competitive admission to the Masters of Dietetics and Nutrition program.

 - Transcripts - Transcripts must be submitted from corresponding institutions for all post-secondary coursework completed.

-- Letters of Recommendation - Applicants must submit three (3) letters of recommendation along with a Graduate School Reference Form.
+- Letters of Recommendation - Applicants must submit three (3) letters of recommendation.
+Graduate and Professional Admission will contact your recommenders directly for letters of recommendation once the application is submitted.
+You are encouraged to include references who you feel will speak to YOUR STENGTHS IN AN ACDEMIC SETTING AND the likelihood of your success in a graduate program.
 Choose people who have knowledge of your strengths and goals.
 This may include professors, clinical instructors or employers.
 Areas of discussion can include but are not limited to, personal and professional development and follow through, work ethic, interpersonal skills, maturity and attitude toward learning and critical thinking.

 It is strongly recommended that prospective students complete an online Major Information Session and then schedule an appointment with an academic counselor in the Office of Student Services.
 Early evaluation of transcripts for prerequisites and prior learning credit is highly suggested.